 - There is no treatment for Cryptosporidium, but there are medicines to help the symptoms.

 - There are treatments for giardia.

-- Drink plenty of water while you have diarrhoea or vomiting.
+- Drink plenty of water while you have diarrhea or vomiting.

-- Go back to your doctor if you have a child that is ill and is not able to drink.
+- Go back to your doctor if you have a child who is ill and cannot drink.

-- Stay away from school, early childhood centres or work until 48 hours (2 days) after the symptoms have gone.
+- Stay away from school, early childhood centers, or work until 48 hours (2 days) after the symptoms have gone.